richardm/richardm.github.io/docs/life-principles/index.md

 ## On Learning

+- **If you can optimize for one thing, optimize for learning.
+It doesn’t matter how wrong you are today as long as you continually learn.**
+- You can't prove something is true.
+You can only fail in your attempt to prove it's false.
+So document your principles and theories and beliefs and apply the scientific method and invite others to try to disprove them.
+The ones that withstand the most scrutiny are the ones you should trust most.

 > “If you’re not failing, you’re not pushing your limits, and if you’re not pushing your limits, you’re not maximizing your potential.” - Ray Dalio

 > “When you’re memorizing something, it’s an indication that you don’t understand it.
 You should be able to re-derive anything on the spot and if you can’t, you don’t know it.” - Naval Ravikant